luchianai/Ivar/README.rst

 Note
 ====

-This Project is Read Only and a Part of Ropen Infrastructure.
+This Project is Read Only and a Part of Luchian Infrastructure.